initialxy/initialxy-frontpoint-scheduler/README.md

-## DO NOT USE THIS REPO!
-This project is for my personal RaspberryPi project.
-It is not meant to be secure nor reliable.
+**DO NOT USE THIS REPO!
+This is my personal RaspberryPi project.
+It is not meant to be secure nor reliable.**

 ---

 # initialxy-frontpoint-scheduler
 A script that takes actions (disarm, arm stay, arm away) on Frontpoint Security system at scheduled times.
-Despite having all that fancy smart app and whatnot, Frontpoint does not offer a way to simply schedule actions at scheduled times, nor does it officially offer HomeKit integration.
+Despite having all that fancy smart app and whatnot, Frontpoint does not offer a way to simply action at scheduled times, nor does it officially offer HomeKit integration.
 This repo offers a script that uses Frontpoint's web site API to take actions on your home security system.
-Inspirations were drawn from [node-frontpoint](https://github.com/jhurliman/node-frontpoint), though this repo contains an alternate implementation of Frontpoint web traffic.
+Inspirations were drawn from [node-frontpoint](https://github.com/jhurliman/node-frontpoint), though this repo contains an alternate implementation of unofficial Frontpoint API.
 Big thanks to [node-frontpoint](https://github.com/jhurliman/node-frontpoint) nethertheless.

 # Security Warning
-Like the above heading already mentioned, Frontpoint does not offer official API, hence this script simulates their web site traffic.
-It does not offer proper authentication tokens, therefore there's no way to keep this script as secure as it should be.
+Frontpoint does not offer an official API, so this script simulates their web site traffic, which does not offer proper authentication tokens.
+Therefore there's no way to make this script as secure as it should be.
 Every action must be taken with raw user name and password.
 For this reason, this script is **not** meant to be scheduled by [cron](https://en.wikipedia.org/wiki/Cron), instead, it is simply a long running script that should be started in terminal, and it will ask for user name and password every time upon launch to avoid saving authentication information in plain text on persistent storage.
-Of course this comes at a cost of reliability, but I consider it a worthy trade off.
-One might as, why not encrypt it with AES?
-I shall paraphrase [Pidgin](https://en.wikipedia.org/wiki/Pidgin_(software))'s answer: since this script needs to fetch raw authentication information when taking every action, it needs to be able to decrypt authentication information, therefore it needs to hold onto cypher key along with ciphertext.
-Doing so effectively means raw information is stored with an extra step.
-Providing a mere illusion of security.
-This script choses not to save any of that at all, though authentication information is still kept in memory space, which should be guarded by OS.

 # Usage
-Run this script with `esy run` on the project root directory.
+Install [esy](https://github.com/esy/esy) first and initialize with `esy install`.
+Run with `esy run` on the project root directory.

 | Option | Description |
 | --- | --- |